Ehsan70/CacheModeling/README.md

 Extend the set associative instruction cache in part (a)(ii) to prefetch the next consecutive block into the instruction cache when an instruction cache access misses.

+# How to run the code?
+* Clone the code and 'make' the files.
+* Go to any of the folders (./go , ./vpr , ./gcc , ./fppp)
+* Execute the command that is saved on README file in each file.
+  * One way is to directly send the command to bash, by executing bash README